 Back to School Budgeting

-When handling financial matters with a college student, parents often struggle to find the right balance between hovering over the child’s every decision and granting too much financial freedom, too soon.
+When handling financial matters with a college student, parents often struggle to find the right balance between offering assistance to loved ones by hovering over the child’s every decision and granting too much financial freedom, too soon.
 Here, we’ll explore some common expenses that college students and their parents should factor into the back to school budget, as well as simple ways to stay on track.

 Carefully consider off-campus housing

 Is your student living off-campus this semester or considering it as an option in the future?
 If so, you’ll want to keep these tips in mind:

 - Establish a rental payment plan.
 Determine how much you’ll contribute to monthly rent costs and draft a feasible plan with your student.
 Be sure to read the fine print of the lease agreement in order to avoid any surprises down the road.
 And don’t forget to account for utilities, Internet, and other additional costs.